nagytech/parrote/README.md

 # Parotte
 This web application is a Twitter-like application written in [Play Framework 2.4.x](https://playframework.com).
+It utilizes [mongodb](http://www.mongodb.org) NoSQL database with [Jongo](http://jongo.org) for unmarshalling database query results.
 It was prepared for the Advanced Web Technologies Unit at the University of New England (COMP391) Trimester 2 2015.

 ## Terminology
 Object names are based around the phrase 'pithy bon mot'.
 In this